- Home

 Seizing opportunities ahead

-To seize opportunities and fuel our next bound of growth, we must continue to push for higher value-added growth, double down on established and new growth sectors, maintain a strong core of local enterprises and connect with our region and beyond.
+To seize opportunities and fuel our next bound of growth, we must continue to push for higher value-added growth, double down on established and new growth sectors, maintain a strong core of local enterprises, and connect with our region and beyond.

 At the same time, we must unlock our resource potential to broaden our growth pathways and transform for greater productivity gains and value-add.